The STEM Mobile Lab

 Bring the Mobile Lab to Your School

 Interested in bringing the Vortex to your neck of the woods?
-Principals, teachers and other educators in some pilot council areas can bring the lab to their schools or events.
+Principals, teachers and other educators in the council STEM Scouts area may request to bring the mobile lab to their schools and events.
 Click below to get started.

 What Does the Mobile Lab Do?